 Housing and Supportive Services Network (HSSN)

-The Housing and Supportive Services Network (HSSN) was developed to plan and implement a Continuum of Care for individuals and families who are homeless or may have special needs.
-The Network ensures that a Continuum of Care provides integrated and coordinated access to a range of affordable housing and services designed to prevent homelessness and help families and individuals experiencing homelessness to achieve their maximum level of independence and self-sufficiency.
+The Housing and Supportive Services Network (HSSN) is open to the public and actively recruits community members and providers to join our planning meetings.
+The network meets to perform planning, coordination of services and housing, and education to the public on the needs of people at risk or experiencing homelessness.
+The HSSN ensures that our Continuum of Care (CoC) provides integrated and coordinated access to a range of affordable housing and services designed to prevent homelessness and help families and individuals experiencing homelessness to achieve independence and self-sufficiency.

 - CoC Program Administration and Monitoring

-With the Department of Housing Services playing an active role, Washington County's Housing and Supportive Services Network has established itself as a vital planning, coordinating and resource development body for homeless services in the county.
-The groups is largely composed of representatives of non-profit organizations, direct service providers, and public agencies who share a commitment to developing a continuum of opportunities for the homeless.
-The HSSN has been instrumental in streamlining the referral process by providing a forum for Washington County agencies and non-profit organizations to share information, refer clients to each other, and collaborate on federal applications to bring resources to the county.
+With the Department of Housing Services facilitating the lead role, Washington County's Housing and Supportive Services Network (HSSN) has established itself as a vital planning, coordinating and resource development body for homeless services in the OR-506CoC jurisdiction.
+The group is largely composed of representatives of direct service providers, homeless/formerly homeless consumers, advocates, business, nonprofit and public agencies who share a commitment to developing a continuum of opportunities to support people at-risk or experiencing homelessness.

 The following organizations currently participate in the HSSN: